 As the chair is relatively new, there are not many reviews online, but one thing is for sure, the chair is exactly as the company has described and looks exactly the same as it does in the pictures on the Flexispot website.

 The quality is on the higher end of the scale when it comes to the BS9 chair.
 The ergonomic design of the chair protects your back and with a 7cm cushion on the seat of the office chair, comfort is the last thing you’ll have to worry about with the BS9.

-Read the full review: Flexi-Chair Oka BS9
+Read our full Flexi-Chair Oka BS9 review

 The Branch Ergonomic Chair (opens in new tab) aims to deliver premium features at a palatable price, and it certainly has the appearance of a piece of furniture that punches above its weight in terms of price bracket.